jjmcnelis/nasa_earthdata_aws_credential_rotator/README.md

 alias awsedl='sh awsedl.sh > ./creds && mv ./creds ~/.aws/credentials'
 ```

-Warning: The alias above will recklessly overwrite your existing credentials file with outputs from `awsedl.sh`.
-Be careful.
+Warning: this alias recklessly overwrites your existing credentials file with the outputs of `awsedl.sh`.